NEW: Bill Cosby's attorney calls ex-supermodel's claim of being raped "a fabricated lie"

 Bowman said she knew her body had been touched without her permission.
 This occurred several times in the course of their contact, she said.

-On Saturday, NPR broadcast an awkward interview with Cosby in which he didn't utter a word when repeatedly asked about the claims about him.
+On Saturday, NPR broadcast an awkward interview with Cosby in which he didn’t utter a word when repeatedly asked about the accusations.

 NPR host Scott Simon filled the airtime by saying Cosby was just “shaking his head no.”